Ucluelet, British Columbia: Best Things to Do – Top Picks

 Exploring the Wild Pacific Trail and Coastal Walks

 Step onto the rugged coastline and feel the wild beauty of the Pacific Trail.
-This iconic path stretches 8 kilometers, offering a mix of paved and stroller-friendly routes5.
+This iconic path stretches 8 kilometers, offering a mix of paved and stroller-friendly routes.
 Whether you’re a seasoned hiker or a casual walker, the trail promises unforgettable views and serene moments.

 wild pacific trail